glebbash/carrot-blog/posts/lo/devlog-11.md

 Let'sa check how interpreter experiment went:

-## ♻️ WASM in WASM Interprepter
+## ♻️ WASM in WASM Interpreter

 This one actually turned out kinda interesting.

-The initial experiment involved interpretting the now produced AST.
+The initial experiment involved interpreting the now produced AST.
 Which, ehhm, didn't go as planned.

 The problem was that I would have to re-implement all the scoping and type building logic from the codegen and there wasn't any easy ways to just reuse the code because it relied on contexts etc.